 What happened next turns out to be a classic whistleblower's story — Cecilia contacted Converse for clarification and didn't get any reply.
 Cecilia is an active TikTok user — she saw the video about the new Converse collection on the platform and recorded a reaction.
 The video went viral in a few hours and got millions of views — other designers shared their similar stories, revealing the bitter truth of work in the industry.

 |For Converse, it's not the first scandal around the attribution of the designs.|

 Back in 2019, a designer JW Anderson was masterly removed from the collaboration with Converse, so in the end, his designs were replicated multiple times without crediting the author.

-Converse simply left the design as a part of its collection and stopped mentioning the designer as the one who developed the idea - it's a serious impediment on the way of young brands trying to grow (such as JW Anderson).
+Converse simply left the design as a part of its collection and stopped mentioning the designer as the one who developed the idea — it's a serious impediment to the way young brands trying to grow (such as JW Anderson).

-What we can learn from this situation is a growing power of social media and an equally growing power of whistleblowers - even if they don't call and recognize themselves as such.
-Social platforms such as TikTok can cause a boom and destroy a brand's reputation in a few hours - it is difficult to predict and difficult to delete comparing to Facebook and Instagram.
+What we can learn from this situation is the growing power of social media and an equally growing power of whistleblowers — even if they don't call and recognize themselves as such.
+Social platforms such as TikTok can cause a boom and destroy a brand's reputation in a few hours — it is difficult to predict and difficult to delete, compared to Facebook and Instagram.